-sorting one or more columns in a constraint matrix based on one or more variables in the feasible hybrid-manufacturing plan, wherein each column corresponds to a primitive, and wherein sorting the $\ ^{35}$ one or more columns in the constraint matrix corresponds to changing an order of the set of primitives;
+sorting one or more columns in a constraint matrix based on one or more variables in the feasible hybrid-manufacturing plan, wherein each column corresponds to a primitive, and wherein sorting the one or more columns in the constraint matrix corresponds to changing an order of the set of primitives;

-determining, for each primitive, an atom count representing a number of atoms added, deleted, or modified:
+determining, for each primitive, an atom count representing a number of atoms added or deleted;

-determining an atom cost associated with each primi-
+determining an atom cost associated with each primi- 10 tive; and determining a cost of the feasible hybrid-manufacturing plan by multiplying the atom cost and the atom count for respective primitives and aggregating across the set of primitives.

-- determining a cost of the feasible hybrid-manufacturing plan by multiplying the atom cost and the atom across the set of primitives. - The non-transitory computer-readable storage medium of claim 9, wherein determining the optimized hybrid-manufacturing plan further comprises: - applying a binary search to the costs to determine the 50 optimized hybrid-manufacturing plan. - 16.
-A computer system for determining a hybrid-manufacturing plan for manufacturing an integrated circuit, the system comprising: - a processor; and - a storage device coupled to the processor and storing instructions, which when executed by the processor cause the processor to perform a method, wherein the method comprises: - obtaining a set of hybrid-manufacturing constraints for 60 manufacturing the IC, wherein the set of hybridmanufacturing constraints include a set of primitives, a set of atoms, and an atom end-state vector, wherein an atom corresponds to a unit of spatial volume of the IC, and wherein a primitive represents an additive, subtractive, or a mixed manufacturing process corresponding to one or more atoms of the IC;
+14. The non-transitory computer-readable storage medium of claim 8, wherein determining the optimized hybrid-manufacturing plan further comprises:

+applying a binary search to the costs to determine the optimized hybrid-manufacturing plan.

+15. A computer system for determining a hybrid-manufacturing process plan for manufacturing an object, the system comprising:

+a processor; and

+a storage device coupled to the processor and storing instructions, which when executed by the processor cause the processor to perform a method, wherein the method comprises:

+obtaining a set of hybrid-manufacturing constraints for manufacturing the object, wherein the set of hybrid-manufacturing constraints include a set of primitives, a set of atoms, and an atom end-state vector, wherein an atom corresponds to a unit of spatial volume of the object, and wherein a primitive represents an additive or subtractive manufacturing process corresponding to one or more atoms of the object;